 Did you know that the air defense center for all of North America is right here in Colorado?
 Buried deep in the heart of a mountain next to Colorado Springs, the Cheyenne Mountain Complexopens a new window is a super bunker designed to withstand a nuclear onslaught.

-Better known as the Spaceship Houseopens a new window or Flying Saucer House, this futuristic structure located atop Genesee Mountain can be seen from I-70 just west of Denver.
-Featured in Woody Allen's comedy Sleeper, this landmark was renovated in 2018 and is used to host private events.
+Better known as the Spaceship House or Flying Saucer House, this futuristic structure located atop Genesee Mountain can be seen from I-70 just west of Denver.
+Featured in Woody Allen's comedy Sleeper, this landmark was renovated in 2018 and is now used to host private events.

 More to Explore